HMS Indefatigable (1909): Battle of Jutland

-Indefatigable today
+Wreck

 Indefatigable, along with the other Jutland wrecks, was belatedly declared a protected place under the Protection of Military Remains Act 1986, to discourage further damage to the resting place of 1,016 men.
 Mount Indefatigable in the Canadian Rockies was named after the battlecruiser in 1917.
 The wreck was identified in 2001, when it was found to have been heavily salvaged sometime in the past.
 The most recent survey of the wreck by nautical archaeologist Innes McCartney revealed that the initial hits on the ship by Von der Tann caused 'X' turret magazine to detonate, blowing off a 40 m portion of the ship from forward of the turret to the stern.
 The supersonic shock-wave such an explosion generated was probably the reason for the very heavy loss of life on board.
 The fore part of the ship simply drifted on under its own momentum, still under fire, until it foundered.
 The two halves of the wreck are separated on the seabed by a linear distance of over 500 m.
 The stern portion had not previously been discovered.